Octavius-Dante/Arthelais/ex_25/Readme.md

                 .then(function (oPopup) {
                     // - inside callback function this. controller object wont be accessible
                     // - so we create a local variable and assign this controller object
-                    // - this local varaibel will bve in scope of this whole function and its call back function
+                    // - this local variable will bve in scope of this whole function and its call back function

                     // assign the object created by system to our global variable that.oCityPopup = oPopup;